-Example hand 1
+Example Hand 1

 You have Ah Kh on a board of Ks 8h 3d.
 You have top pair top kicker and a backdoor flush draw.
 Two more hearts (or ‘running’ hearts) will give you a flush.
-In this example your hand is already very strong but the backdoor hearts give your hand a little boost in equity.

 Against an opponent with Ad Kc which has the same current hand value (top pair top kicker) this backdoor flush draw is enough to boost your equity by 2.273% up to 52.273%.
 In this way you are said to be free-rolling your opponent because you can’t lose but there is a chance you will scoop the whole pot.

 In the above example your hand is strong already and the backdoor flush draw just adds a little value to it.
 Sometimes your hand will consist of several weaker draws.

-Example hand 2
+Example Hand 2

 There are a lot of turn cards (10 diamonds and 3 non-diamond aces, kings, nines and eights) that will improve your equity by giving you a flush draw, a straight draw or both and you also have 6 outs to hit top pair.

 Backdoor draws in different games

 In limit games the price of calling a bet can often be small compared to the total pot size giving you the opportunity to continue with backdoor draws more often.
 In no limit and pot limit games the size of each bet can vary between a big blind and your whole stack.

 When your hand has value other than your backdoor draw (like in example 1) you can often call bets or bet and raise yourself no matter what the structure of the game you are playing is.

 Backdoor draws summary

 Players will often complain of a ‘suck out’ when someone hits one of these draws but usually the backdoor draw was not the only way the player could win.
 Remember to consider any backdoor draws when trying to estimate how much equity you have.

-For more strategy tips, check out the rest of poker strategy section.
+Don’t forget to pick up the best poker bonuses, and for more strategy tips, check out the rest of poker strategy section.